 Today the theatre operates as a community space and rental facility hosting live theatre, public ceremonies, concerts, church services, weddings, dance performances, film screenings, and so much more.
 Though the building still has the charm and classical elegance of a century old theatre, the amenities have been updated and include a state-of-the-art sound and lighting system in the performance space.

-The Morton Theatre is a unit of the Arts and Nature Division of Athens-Clarke County's Leisure Services Department, and is supported in part by the Morton Theatre Corporation, a 501(c)(3) non-profit organization.
+The Morton Theatre is a unit of the Arts Division of ACC Leisure Services Department, and is supported in part by the Morton Theatre Corporation, a 501(c)(3) non-profit organization.